 Have a routine for classroom entry.
 Do it the same, every time.
+Usually you’ll want to stand with one foot in the corridor and one in the classroom.
+Don’t let anyone in who is not calm.
 Always have something quiet and busy for them to do immediately.
 Make sure this has a very low bar for entry so no-one gets stuck, and has an open-end so they don’t quickly finish before you are ready (science example here).

 Have a routine for finishing the lesson.
 Start this early – if they are ready quickly, do some swift oral questions to plug the gap.
 If you have to cut an activity, so be it; they’ll cope with that.
 This is so much better than having to rush and then letting them escape without properly tidying up; they’ll remember that!
 Dismiss gradually to avoid a scrum at the door, and only when they have done exactly what you want.